top of page

 Other Interesting takeaways are:

-• The possibility to picking your own Agent Images.
+• The possibility of picking your Agent Images.

-• It gives you the flexibility to use the same image as the Azure Pipeline Hosted Agents without having to create them yourself, ensuring you always have access to the latest and freshest image from Microsoft.
+• It allows you to use the same image as the Azure Pipeline Hosted Agents without having to create them yourself, ensuring you always have access to the latest and freshest images from Microsoft.

 • Standard Azure VM Images are also available.

-• Or any other image that you create yourself and keep in an Azure Image Gallery.
+• Or any other image you create and keep in an Azure Image Gallery.

 • No more limitations to the fixed performance of the Azure Pipeline Hosted Agents as you can now pick the VM Size and performance.